UDN

 Performance Implications

-Fog Volumes are much more expensive than translucency overall.
-There is a quite a bit of overhead involved for each fog volume that is rendered, even if it only covers a single pixel of the screen or is completely behind opaque objects.
+There is a some overhead involved for each fog volume that is rendered, even if it only covers a single pixel of the screen or is completely behind opaque objects.
 For this reason it's better to have one large fog volume than many small ones, if they occupy the same volume.
+Note that the fog volume mesh can be any closed mesh so it is often possible to use a single fog volume in a twisted tunnel while still having complete control over where the fog starts and stops.

 Fog Volumes use complex pixel shaders and several passes to get the final result, so they are completely pixel shader bound.
 This means that on most platforms having very high poly fog volumes will not affect performance at all.
 It also means that fog volumes with a lot of overdraw (overlapping frontfaces and backfaces) will have the worst performance.